mrorigo/tuiql/docs/STATUS.md

 ## Ongoing Work

 - **Testing & Quality Assurance:**
+  - **Completed:**
-  - Writing unit tests for core modules, including Record Inspector enhancements.
+    - Core module unit tests written and passing
-  - Setting up integration tests for SQLite operations - connection and query execution tests implemented.
+    - Integration tests for SQLite operations implemented
+    - Query history storage tests added
-  - Implementing golden tests for TUI components.
+    - Schema navigation tests completed
-  - Added error handling tests for database connections and SQL queries.
+    - Error handling tests for database connections and queries
+  - **Ongoing Work:**
+    - Implementing golden tests for TUI components

   - **Feature Enhancements:**
     - Database connection and REPL command handling complete ✅
     - SQL query execution with formatted results complete ✅
     - Adding advanced linting and formatting capabilities to the query editor. 🚧 In Progress: Needs verification for execution and error handling.
     - Enhancing the results grid with virtualized scrolling and export options. 🚧 In Progress: Requires testing for large datasets.
-  - Implementing the help command to list all available commands and their descriptions. ✅ Completed.
+    - Implementing the help command to list all available commands and their descriptions. ✅ Completed
-  - Adding command auto-completion to the REPL for improved usability. ✅ Completed.
+    - Adding command auto-completion to the REPL for improved usability. ✅ Completed
+    - Implemented query history with persistent storage ✅ Completed:
+      - Added storage module for managing query history
+      - Implemented `:hist` command to display recent queries
+      - Added automatic tracking of query execution time and success status
+      - Stored history entries in SQLite database with timestamps

 ---